 Missguided are one of the UK’s largest fast fashion retail businesses - and we found that they’re already crushing it when it comes to omnichannel.

 It’s crazy popular too.
-With a 4.7 average star rating on Apple Store (out of five) from almost 19,000 reviews:
+With a 4.8 average star rating on Apple Store (out of five) from over 117,000 reviews.

 But one of the most impressive things is how this app is part of a deeply integrated omnichannel operation, and has been since around 2018.

-Then open their full desktop website to find my full shopping basket still there.
+Then, I can open their full desktop website to find my full shopping basket still there.
 And I can even click on a Shoppable Post when browsing their Instagram feed.

-Still finding my original sweater dress in my basket when opening up one of these Instagram products:
+Still finding my original item of clothing in my basket when opening up an Instagram product.